picturamundi/manuscript/README.md

-manuscript
+Manuscript
 ==========

 ![](assets/images/script/image.svg)

-On this page:

-A writing system I use to explore what I find interesting about manuscripts.
+This is a writing system I use to explore what I find interesting about manuscripts.
 For now, I've tried to make the system 1\] a bit more phonetic in its spelling than standard English (it will necessarily reflect my accent), and 2\] fun to write in cursive!

 It is a work in progress.

-consonants
+Consonants
 ----------

 29 English consonant sounds are represented.
 Rather than simply come up with 29 unique graphemes, we'll devise a system to organize these sounds in way that makes writing them more manageable.

-### consonant sounds
+### Consonant sounds

 1\.
 Sounds are organized into three families based on the general area where they are pronounced in the mouth (Y axis in the table below).